lindseyma/doodleJump/README.md

 -score now shows on game over screen
--play again button on game over screen now works -rewrote setup and game initiation methods for play again button to work better
+-play again button on game over screen now works -rewrote setup and game initiation methods for play again button to work better -added scores to bottom of game screen
+-fixed problem of not enough initial platforms